 There is very little opportunity to spend money here.
-We sell Magdalen magnets, key-rings, pencils etc. as well as a few snacks - so usually £3 to £5 is ample.
+We sell Magdalen magnets, key-rings, pencils etc., so usually £3 to £5 is ample.

 The food served at Magdalen is tasty and nutritious and there is ample quantity.
 We use as much food from the farm as possible, otherwise we try to buy organic and local produce.
 Everyone will be given three hearty meals a day, at least two healthy snacks, and have access to the fruit bowl.